marko-js/marko/packages/marko/docs/compiler.md

 ## Utilities

-The [`@marko/babel-utils`](https://github.com/marko-js/marko/tree/master/packages/babel-types/index.d.ts) package exposes a handful of utilities for performing various tasks on the [Marko AST](#marko-ast).
+The [`@marko/babel-utils`](https://github.com/marko-js/marko/tree/master/packages/babel-utils/index.d.ts) package exposes a handful of utilities for performing various tasks on the [Marko AST](#marko-ast).

 ## Marko AST

-You can check out the AST extensions that Marko makes [in the source code](https://github.com/marko-js/marko/tree/master/packages/babel-types/src/types/definitions.js).
+You can check out the AST extensions that Marko makes [in the source code](https://github.com/marko-js/marko/tree/master/packages/compiler/src/babel-types/types/definitions.js).
-For AST creation and assertion utilities you can also import Marko's superset of `@babel/types` through the `@marko/babel-types module`.
+For AST creation and assertion utilities you can also import Marko's superset of `@babel/types` through the compiler via `import { types } from "@marko/compiler"`.